 If utility service is not available for testing at the time of the initial inspection, RRHA will allow the utilities to be placed in service after the unit has met all other NSPIRE requirements.
-RRHA will re-inspect the unit to confirm that utilities are operational before the HAP contract is executed by PRHA before the HAP contract is executed by RRHA.
+RRHA will re-inspect the unit to confirm that utilities are operational before the HAP contract is executed by RRHA.